dohalloran/IRTools/README.md

 # IRTools
-A computational toolset for detection and analysis of intron retention from RNA-Seq libraries.
+IRTools is a computational toolset for detection and analysis of intron retention from RNA-Seq libraries.